 Treatment for Dysthymic Disorder continued...

-Specific kinds of talk therapy, such as cognitive behavioral therapy (CBT) or interpersonal therapy (IPT) are known effective forms of psychotherapy that treat dysthymic disorder.
+Specific kinds of talk therapy, such as cognitive behavioral therapy (CBT), psychodynamic psychotherapy, or interpersonal therapy (IPT), are known to be effective forms of psychotherapy that treat dysthymic disorder.
 A structured treatment lasting for a certain period of time, CBT involves recognizing and restructuring thoughts.
 It can help you change your distorted thinking.
 IPT is also a time-limited, structured treatment.
 Its focus is on addressing current problems and solving interpersonal conflicts.
+Psychodynamic psychotherapy involves exploring unhealthy or unsatisfying patterns of behavior and motivations that you may not be consciously aware of which could lead to feelings of depression and negative expectations and life experiences.

 Some studies also suggest that aerobic exercise can help with mood disorders.
 This is most effective when done four to six times a week.
 But some exercise is better than none at all.
 Other changes may also help, including seeking social support and finding an interesting occupation.
 Used for patients with seasonal affective disorder, bright-light therapy may also help some people with dysthymic disorder.